-Your park’s prosperity depends on delivering an exceptional customer experience to guests.
-It’s the key to creating high satisfaction rates, bringing people back through the turnstiles and generating those glowing reviews that bring in new customers — you know, the ones that can get your attraction to #1 on TripAdvisor.
+Your attraction's prosperity depends on delivering an exceptional customer experience to guests.
+It’s the key to creating high satisfaction rates, bringing people back through the gates and generating those glowing reviews that bring in new customers — you know, the ones that can get your attraction to #1 on TripAdvisor.

 That said, how happy are your guests?
 Don’t know?

 That’s probably because you’re not tracking guest satisfaction.
 Or you are, but you’re not doing it right.
 Your finger isn’t on the pulse.